 After learning what has caused the feeling, move to your next question.
 “What can I do to get past this feeling?”
 Again, ideas and solutions will come to you.
 Write them down.
 Work through them.
 Be in your POWER.

 If you do not receive input, set a strong intention for the day: “Please show me why I feel this way.”
 Continue to sit in this unpleasant energy throughout your day.
 Then watch for signs — synchronicities — to show up in your line of focus that will provide guidance.
 Now bring it one step further and intent: “Please show me what I can do to heal from this feeling and prevent it from happening again.”
 Be completely present while you watch for possible synchronicities and answers.

 Creative Meditation and Manifestation is a beautiful process that definitively shows you that you are not alone or unaccepted, no matter how others may make you feel (or how you are perceiving a situation).
 You may feel different because you *are* different and you want to be!
-Let your uniqueness shine and allow the creative “you” to come forward in all its glory!
-You are one of God’s children and you are loved and accepted more than you know.
+Let your uniqueness shine and allow the creative “you” to come forward in all its glory.
+You are one of God’s children — loved and accepted more than you know.

 You can learn more about manifesting your beautiful life in my book "Creative Meditation and Manifestation: Using Your 21 Innate Powers to Create Your Life"

 Stay in your POWER. — Much love, Amara